datalad-handbook/book/docs/challenges/102-101-datasets.rst

 """""""""""

 Text files are digital files containing plain text.
-Take a minute to think: Why is it often useful to keep textfiles out of git-annex?
-What could be a reason to annex text files?
+Take a minute to think:
+- Why is it often useful to keep textfiles out of git-annex?
+On the other hand, what could be a reason to annex text files?

 .. find-out-more:: Tell me!